📜 The Origins

 After chatting with Scott, I created a fork of his repository with a GitHub Actions workflow and a Fargate task to run the comparison automatically every 4 hours during weekdays.
 Only changed policies are committed.
 That’s how the MAMIP project (Managed AWS Managed IAM Policies) was born.
 Fully automated and running 24/7.

-The best part: automation came with notification channels: a Twitter Bot (X) with 2,800+ followers, a Bluesky account, GitHub notifications, and an SNS Topic.
+The best part: automation came with notification channels: a Twitter Bot (X), a Bluesky account, GitHub notifications, and an SNS Topic.
 The goal was simple: bring AWS policy change visibility to the cloud security community, without anyone having to check GitHub manually.

 Over time, I added a few tools that leverage AWS Access Analyzer to detect potential security issues within AWS-managed IAM policies.